Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Dependent censoring

-The joint model is fitted based on a Gaussian copula, estimating a marginal flexible proportional hazards model~(\ref{mod:COX}) for the time of overall survival $\rY$ and a marginal Weibull proportional hazards model~(\ref{mod:WEI}) for the time of loss of follow-up $\rC$, while accounting for independent right-censoring at the end of the follow-up period.
+The joint model is fitted based on a Gaussian copula, estimating a marginal flexible proportional hazards model~(\ref{mod:COX}) for the overall survival time $\rY$ and a marginal Weibull proportional hazards model~(\ref{mod:WEI}) for the loss of follow-up time $\rC$, while accounting for independent right-censoring at the end of the follow-up period.

-The estimated hazard ratio assessing the treatment effect on overall survival, is $\exp(\hat\eshiftparm_\rY) = 0.957$ with a 95\%-confidence interval from $0.724$ to $1.264$.
-This indicates no evidence for prolonged overall survival in the experimental arm.
-The dependence parameter $\lparm$ is estimated to be $ -0.164 $, corresponding to a Kendall's $\tau = 0.104$.
-The corresponding 95\%-confidence interval from $-1.447$ to $1.118$ for $\lparm$ does include zero, providing no evidence for a dependence between time of overall survival $\rY$ and loss of follow-up $\rC$ given the treatment assignment $\rW = \rw$.
+The estimated hazard ratio assessing the treatment effect on overall survival, is $\exp(\hat\eshiftparm_\rY) = 0.969$ with a 95\%-confidence interval from $0.733$ to $1.282$.
+This indicates no evidence for prolonged overall survival in the experimental compared to the control arm.
+The estimated dependence parameter is $\hat\lparm = 0.021$, corresponding to a Kendall's $\hat\tau = -0.014$.
+The corresponding 95\%-confidence interval from $-0.865$ to $0.908$ for $\lparm$ does include zero, providing no evidence for a dependence between time of overall survival $\rY$ and loss of follow-up $\rC$ given the treatment assignment $\rW = \rw$.